 We are subject to the reporting obligations under the U.S. and U.K. securities laws.
-The SEC, as required under Section 404 of the Sarbanes-Oxley Act of 2002, has adopted rules requiring a public company to include a report by management on the effectiveness of the Company's internal control over financial reporting in its annual report on Form 20-F. In addition, our independent registered public accounting firm for a public company must issue an attestation report on the effectiveness of our internal control over financial reporting for the year ended December 31, 2022, as included in this annual report.
-As required by Section 404 of the Sarbanes-Oxley Act of 2002 and related rules promulgated by SEC, our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2022 using criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this assessment, our management concluded that our internal control over financial reporting was effective as of December 31, 2022.
-In addition, our independent registered public accounting firm attested to the effectiveness of our internal control and reported that our internal control over financial reporting was effective as of December 31, 2022.
+The SEC, as required under Section 404 of the Sarbanes-Oxley Act of 2002, has adopted rules requiring a public company to include a report by management on the effectiveness of the Company's internal control over financial reporting in its annual report on Form 20-F. In addition, an independent registered public accounting firm must issue an attestation report on the effectiveness of our internal control over financial reporting.
+As required by Section 404 of the Sarbanes-Oxley Act of 2002 and related rules promulgated by SEC, our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2023 using criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this assessment, our management concluded that our internal control over financial reporting was effective as of December 31, 2023.
+In addition, our independent registered public accounting firm attested to the effectiveness of our internal control and reported that our internal control over financial reporting was effective as of December 31, 2023.